Extreme Rules (2019): Preliminary matches

 The actual pay-per-view opened with The Undertaker and Roman Reigns facing Shane McMahon and Drew McIntyre in a No Holds Barred tag team match.
-Midway through the match, as Undertaker attempted a Last Ride on Shane, Elias intervened and attacked Undertaker.
-Reigns attempted to fend off Elias, only for McIntyre to perform Claymore Kicks on both Reigns and Undertaker.
+Midway through the match, as The Undertaker attempted a Last Ride on Shane, Elias intervened and attacked The Undertaker.
+Reigns attempted to fend off Elias, only for McIntyre to perform Claymore Kicks on both Reigns and The Undertaker.
 Shane then went to the top rope and performed a diving elbow drop on Undertaker through the English announce table.
-Back in the ring, with a trashcan positioned on Undertaker, Shane performed a Coast-to-Coast, however, before Shane could pin Undertaker, the latter performed his signature sit-up.
-Undertaker then performed Chokeslams on Shane and Elias.
-As McIntyre attempted to perform another Claymore on Undertaker, Reigns intercepted him with a Spear.
-Afterwards, Reigns threw Shane into Undertaker, who performed a "Tombstone Piledriver" on Shane to win the match.
-Afterwards, Undertaker gave a nod of approval to Reigns, and told him "it's your yard."
+Back in the ring, with a trashcan positioned on The Undertaker, Shane performed a Coast-to-Coast, however, before Shane could pin The Undertaker, The Undertaker performed his signature sit-up.
+The Undertaker then performed Chokeslams on Shane and Elias.
+As McIntyre attempted to perform another Claymore on The Undertaker, Reigns intercepted him with a Spear.
+Afterwards, Reigns threw Shane into The Undertaker, who performed a "Tombstone Piledriver" on Shane to win the match.
+Afterwards, The Undertaker gave a nod of approval to Reigns, and told him "it's your yard."

 Next, The Revival (Scott Dawson and Dash Wilder) defended the Raw Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
 In the end, The Revival performed the Shatter Machine on Jimmy to retain the titles.

 After that, SmackDown's Aleister Black faced Raw's Cesaro.
 In the end, as Cesaro went for a Neutralizer, Black countered and performed the Black Mass to win the match.

 In the fourth match, Bayley defended the SmackDown Women's Championship in a handicap match against Raw's Alexa Bliss and Nikki Cross.
 In the end, Bayley countered Bliss' Twisted Bliss by raising her knees and performed a Diving Elbow Drop on Cross to retain the title.